esra-nz/cheat-sheats/groovyReadyApiCs.md

 }
 ```

-Set Header to a Test case property
+Set Header to a Test case property from script assertion
 ```
 assert messageExchange.responseHeaders["ETag"] != null
 if(messageExchange.responseHeaders["ETag"] != null){